yorknouse/docs/pages/06-scheduled-activities.md

 : Backs up the Fantasy Football MySQL database...

 `mutt -s "Database backup" -a /var/www/backup/fantasy_football_backup.sql.gz -- tech@nouse.co.uk`
 : Emails the database backup to someone as an attachment.
-The WordPress backup is probably too big to email, and the Fantasy Football database doesn't change outside of the season, so this is commented out most of the time
+The WordPress backup is probably too big to email, and the Fantasy Football database doesn't change outside of the season, so this is commented out most of the time.
+Once the new server is commissioned it would be nice to have a service account with the University to make a copy to a mounted storage folder since the VM backups aren't designed for keeping SQL databases safe (and the University SQL cluster doesn't currently meet our needs).